Wambugu-Muchemi/listen-write/README.md

     transcription = result.text
     print("Transcription:", transcription)
     ```
   - This example demonstrates how to transcribe an audio file using the Whisper ASR model and extract the resulting transcription for further use.
+Note: If your audio content is purely in English, you could change `large-v2` model to `tiny` or `base` as they are English-only models thus tend to perform better and faster.

 ### 2. Silero VAD Implementation